LabTrivedi/MOrgAna/README.md

 ## Installation

-The MOrgAna software has been tested with Python 3.6 and above.
-To install Python, we recommend using the software [Anaconda](https://www.anaconda.com/products/individual).
-Anaconda provides a Python distribution for Windows, Linux, and MacOS, and contains most of the pacakges used by MOrgAna.
+The MOrgAna software has been tested with Python 3.9 and above.
+To install Python, we recommend using the  [Miniconda distribution](https://docs.anaconda.com/miniconda/).

 ### Environment setup